RuneDn/trading212-portfolio-dashboard/README.md

 # Trading <span style="color:SteelBlue"> 212 </span> portfolio tracker

-After cloning the repository, navigate to it on a terminal.
+After cloning the repository, navigate to it on a terminal (type `cd "path"`, replacing "path" with the path to the folder you just cloned).

 Start by running this command: